ammarsabit/ammarsabit/README.md

 # Hi there, I'm Ammar Sabit! 👋

-I'm a second-year student at Adama Science and Technology University (ASTU) in Ethiopia, currently exploring my options for a department.
-As a passionate cybersecurity enthusiast and a junior MERN stack developer, I'm excited about building secure, full-stack applications and diving deeper into ethical hacking and network security.
+I'm a second-year student at Adama Science and Technology University (ASTU) in Ethiopia.
+A passionate cybersecurity enthusiast and a junior MERN stack developer, I'm excited about building secure, full-stack applications and diving deeper into ethical hacking and network security.

 ## 🚀 About Me
 - 📍 Location: Adama, Oromia, Ethiopia